edge-core/sonic-buildimage/README.buildsystem.md

 **dockers/** directory is a place where you can find Dockerfiles for generic docker images.
 **src/** is a place where a source code for generic packages goes.
-It has both submodules (simple case, just run dpkg-buildpackage to build), and directories with more complcated components, that provide their own Makefiles.
+It has both submodules (simple case, just run dpkg-buildpackage to build), and directories with more complicated components, that provide their own Makefiles.
 **platform/** contains all vendor-specific recipes, submodules etc.
 Every **platform/[VENDOR]/** directory is a derived part of buildimage frontend, that defines rules and targets for a concrete vendor.